 Hopefully this new guide, well, GUIDES you through your remodel.
 FYI: I don’t own a log cabin which can come with its own difficulties.

-Depending on what is being done as well as if you have proper working facilities and a kitchen, they may be able to stay at your cabin home while they finish the renovation project to reduce time.
+Depending on what is being done and if you have working facilities/kitchen in they may be able to stay at your cabin home while they finish the renovation project.
+Although it is never ideal to live in a remodel, if they are traveling distances this might reduce time and travel costs.

 2. Small Towns and Counties are Different